matchID-project/matchID-project.github.io/tutorial.md

 You don't have to wait the full run to examinate your matching results : go to the `client_x_deaths` dataset.

-The `vadliation: true` option activates this button :
+The `validation: true` option activates this button :

 <img src="assets/images/frontend-validation-button.png" alt="matchID projects view">